Minffordd railway station: Minffordd Junction Goods and Minerals Exchange Yard

 The adjacent Minffordd Yard, the former exchange yard between standard gauge and narrow gauge railways, can only be accessed by rail from the down platform of Minffordd station.
 The exchange sidings laid out in 1872 to the design of Charles Easton Spooner the great advocate of narrow gauge railways, whose book "Narrow Gauge Railways" was published in 1871, were extensive and at first were heavily used primarily for the transshipment of coal and goods destined for Blaenau Ffestiniog.
 This traffic declined rapidly after the LNWR reached Blaenau Ffestiniog in 1879.
 Outwards slate traffic by rail from Minffordd did, however, develop and in time surpassed the sea bound traffic via Porthmadog as the volume being exported declined.
 This slate traffic by rail from Minffordd (ironically, after 1946, using slate brought by road from Blaenau Ffestiniog) lasted until the early 1960s.
 Minffordd yard is now used exclusively for Ffestiniog Railway purposes and the standard gauge connection was removed in 1973.

 Minffordd volunteers' hostel

 A new and purpose designed volunteers’ hostel was built between 1992 and 1998 in two stages on land between the railway and the exchange sidings.
 This hostel replaced a temporary hostel established in Minffordd Yard in 1978.
 The hostel provides residential accommodation for volunteer staff working on this heritage railway.

 Minffordd – Lottie’s Cottage

-This Grade 2 Listed building was the crossing keeper's house and was the home of the late Mrs Lottie Edwards, for many years the Quarry Lane Crossing Keeper, and of her late husband Dai Edwards, a railway ganger.
+This Grade II listed building was the crossing keeper's house and was the home of the late Mrs Lottie Edwards, for many years the Quarry Lane Crossing Keeper, and of her late husband Dai Edwards, a railway ganger.
 It has been restored in their memory.
 The cottage adjoins the gate, which has now been replaced by an automated system.